......... .........VOLUME 1, NUMBER 2011-2012 Michael J. Cohen, Editor Journal of Organic Psychology and Natural Attraction Ecology (OP/NAE)

 On Earth, nature's dance has millions of vastly different forms of dancers, of life seeking survival from its limited "resources" and each life form is one of the resources.
 The way nature works enables these life forms to attractively organize themselves, for the common good, to produce optimums of life, optimums of diversity and optimums of cooperation, peace and balance without producing any garbage.
 This is accomplished in a self-correcting and pure way, without creating the excessive abusiveness, stress, isolation, madness and pollution that mark contemporary society.

 Nature neither produces or suffers our destructive, seemingly unsolvable problems.
-To the contrary, it is phenomenal to note that when we spend quiet time in an attractive natural area, it often renews our psyche, clears our mind and brings us into a healthy, if not enchanting, balance.
+To the contrary, it is phenomenal to note that when we spend quiet time in an attractive natural area, it often renews our psyche, clears our mind and for a short time brings us into a healthy, if not enchanting, balance.

 In evaluating the values and challenges of educating, counseling and healing with nature, the OP/NEA Journal brings its readers to a fascinating awareness of the Earth phenomenon, to the difference between the way we learn to think and the way the dance of nature works.